Labour's New Head of Disputes Backed Expelled Marc Wadsworth -

-The person Labour has appointed to oversee its disciplinary cases defended the expelled Marc Wadsworth in an interview on Russia Today, Guido can reveal.
+The person elected to chair Labour’s disciplinary panels defended the expelled Marc Wadsworth in an interview on Russia Today, Guido can reveal.
 Claudia Webbe was appointed as Labour’s new head of disputes this week, four months after Christine Shawcroft resigned from the role after she sent an email backing a suspended alleged Holocaust denier.

 In the Russia Today interview broadcast after the local elections in May, Webbe says that Wadsworth, who was expelled from the Labour Party for heckling Jewish MP Ruth Smeeth, was “demonised” by the media, big business and the political elite.
 Which is an unfortunate choice of words.